26th Avenue North terminus at the west bank of the Mississippi River

 - August 2018 – Project design initiated

-- January 2018 – Bids for construction issued
+- July 2018 – Design team Request for Proposals issued

 The overlooks location at the eastern end of 26th Ave N makes it a natural pivot point bringing parks users and bike commuters from North and Northeast Minneapolis across the city and into Downtown.